taimurt/NPD-ITC8061/README.md

 To send a message you have to write something and specify the receiver (uuid) Both must be entered in the textbox on the botton of the chat in that format:  "message":>"uuid receiver"

 Example: "aaaa" wants to write "hello" to "bbbb"
-	in the textbox of aaaa: hello>bbbb
+	In the textbox of aaaa: hello>bbbb
 If you want to write a message to everyone in the chat just write ALL as receiver
-	example: hello>ALL
+	Example: hello>ALL